-According to USA Today, the average American family spends 10% of their income on paying for food, with that spending split almost evenly between eating out and eating at home.
-I’d bet that for the last few months, more of those dollars are being spent at grocery stores.
+The average American family spends 12% of their income on paying for food, with that spending split almost evenly between eating out and eating at home.
 Plenty of credit cards provide bonuses for spending on restaurants, fast food and coffee shops, but far fewer give a bonus when buying groceries.

 For a spending category that, on average, is 5% of your income, it makes sense to have a card that maximizes the points earned on those purchases.
 If you don’t want to have a card just for grocery spending, you should at least know which one of your cards will earn you the most amount of points possible.